The SICC is located at the Supreme Court building, 1 Supreme Court Lane, Singapore 178879.

 (c) The parties to the claim have expressly agreed that the subject matter of the claim is commercial in nature

 A foreign lawyer may generally act in SICC proceedings for offshore cases or for the purposes of submitting on questions of foreign law.
-For the full list of circumstances where a foreign lawyer may act for a party in SICC proceedings, please refer to paragraph 26 of the SICC Practice Directions and to the SICC User Guides.
+For the full list of circumstances where a foreign lawyer may act for a party in SICC proceedings, please refer to paragraph 26 of the SICC Practice Directions.

 The full list of court fees and hearing fees for SICC cases can be found at Order 110 Rules 47 and 48 of the Rules of Court (Cap 322, R 5).